top of page

 Directly across the street is the Stadium Lounge.
 While not the flashiest place around, the traditional bar-style food is good, drinks are reasonably priced, and the employees are pleasant.
 Try the broasted chicken.

 A great selection is the Irish Democrat Pub & Grille.
 About four miles away from the ballpark, the Irish Democrat offers up some great food and plenty of beer options.
 Just across the river is Bricks Bar & Grill.
-Bricks offer up a fun atmosphere along with good food and about 60 beers to choose from.
+Bricks offers up a fun atmosphere along with good food and about 60 beers to choose from.
 Another fun option is the Flying Wienie.
 They serve all sorts of hot dog combinations.
 You are out of luck if you go to a game on Sunday…they are closed.

 If staying in Cedar Rapids, you have the choice of lodging with a cluster of hotels a couple of miles south of the stadium, just off I-380.
 The Holiday Inn Express is a nice spot, with decent prices, and clean rooms.